Try this quick and easy-prep STEM Spaghetti Tower Challenge or one of the variations I have used. Your students will love it!

 I had no resources and learned from reading blogs.
 My first STEM challenges with students worked and we had fun and we learned a ton.
 The problem was the length of time it took to complete the challenges.
-We spent as long as five weeks to complete the activities!
+We spent as long as five weeks completing the activities!

 Not good!
 Storing the student’s work from week to week with 16-17 classes was just too much.
 We also lost some continuity from week to week.

 I had to re-think this.
-Thank goodness for the Spaghetti Challenge!
+Thank goodness for the STEM Spaghetti Challenge!
+Quick, easy, and fin.
+And we can complete it in one class session.

-Late in September of that first fall in the STEM Lab, my fifth graders finally finished their rescue challenge and it was time to try something new.
+Late in September of that first fall in the STEM Lab, my 5th graders finally finished their rescue challenge and it was time to try something new.

 I had read about a challenge that used spaghetti as a building material.